Skip to content

 Description:

-Creates an HTML dashboard from a path_names filepath dictionary (see make_paths).
-Has a side bar menu to navigate the signal file and stage being displayed.
+Uses a path_names filepath dictionary (see make_paths).
+Has a side bar menu to navigate the file and stage being displayed.

 Each filepath in the dictionary is expected to contain the same named files to display them at the different stages.
-To avoid error, the plot_dashboard ignores the 'Feature' filepath.
+To avoid error, the function ignores the 'Feature' filepath.

 python